aculab-com/AculabCall-notification-server/README.md

 }
 ```

-### Important Notes
+## Important Notes

 You cannot call a user which is not registered on server, therefore if you wanna call a web browser it has to be registered using "platform": "web" and it needs to have "webrtcToken" not null (any string, e.g. "fake_token").

-#### Testing
+### Testing

 Please note that application launched from terminal/Xcode/Android Studio behaves as separate instance from app launched from the phone.
-For example if you run an app from Xcode, register user with webrtc and that kill the app, calling the user starts an app instance which is not registered with webrtc (uses different storage, therefore the user credentials are not found in the app, however they exist on the server).
-In this case you can manually delete the user from the server.
+For example if you run an app from Xcode, register user and then kill the app, calling the user starts an app instance which is not registered (uses different storage, therefore the user credentials are not found in the app, however they exist on the server).
+In this case you can manually delete the user from the server and register again.

 Best testing practice is to install the app on the phone and open it on the phone.
 This way you get the correct behavior.

-## License

-MIT

-Copyright (c) 2022 Aculab

-Permission is hereby granted, free of charge, to any person obtaining a copy
-of this software and associated documentation files (the "Software"), to deal
-in the Software without restriction, including without limitation the rights
-to use, copy, modify, merge, publish, distribute, sublicense, and/or sell
-copies of the Software, and to permit persons to whom the Software is
-furnished to do so, subject to the following conditions:

-The above copyright notice and this permission notice shall be included in all
-copies or substantial portions of the Software.

-THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR
-IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY,
-FITNESS FOR A PARTICULAR PURPOSE AND NONINFRINGEMENT.
-IN NO EVENT SHALL THE
-AUTHORS OR COPYRIGHT HOLDERS BE LIABLE FOR ANY CLAIM, DAMAGES OR OTHER
-LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM,
-OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE
-SOFTWARE.